iphicratesdata/iphicratesdata.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: Mushin No Shin (無心の心): The Mind of No-Mind
+title: Mushin No Shin: The Mind of No-Mind
 ---